 Buckwheat is extremely easy to grow and offers many benefits to gardeners as a food source and to the environment as a cover crop.
 With so many positive attributes, buckwheat is a great crop to include in your spring planting lineup if you live in a region where it will thrive.

 Right Time to Plant Buckwheat

-Buckwheat is a fast-growing plant that begins to flower four weeks after it is sown and produces grain in eight to 12 weeks.
+Buckwheat is a fast-growing plant that begins to flower four weeks after it is sown and produces grain in 10 to 12 weeks.
 It can be planted throughout summer until mid-August.
 If planting buckwheat as a cover crop, it can be planted in late spring or early summer.
 Before it goes to seed, you can turn it into mulch or green manure for the next crop you plant.

 Buckwheat does not do well with extreme temperatures.
 The ideal temperature for this crop is 70°F.

 - Buckwheat doesn't tolerate frost, or even cold temperatures.
 The coolest temperature it can tolerate is about 50°F. Therefore, you should not plant buckwheat too early in the spring.

 - Buckwheat also doesn't tolerate drought conditions or hot summers.
 Cornell University advises temperatures should be less than 90°F when buckwheat crops bloom to avoid heat blasting or flower blasting (blossoms opening deformed or buds failing to open).

 According to Mother Earth News, commercially grown buckwheat is concentrated in northern states due to hardiness zone temperatures.
 Commercial growers in the Northern plains in the Midwest also grow buckwheat.
 King's AgriSeeds indicates that buckwheat can be grown from North Carolina to Maine, depending on elevation and summer temperatures.